-Do you want a romantic private garden, or a supply of logs and your own wood-burning fireplace?
+Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
 Book your spacious Suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
-All rooms are designed to evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters, agricultural knick-knacks hanging on walls, alcoves dressed with colourful pot plants and straw hats hanging on hooks.
+Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural knick-knacks hanging on walls, and fresh flowers from the hotel's gardens.

-The glittering turquoise pool surveys the verdant Val d’Orcia and is surrounded by lavender.
+The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.

 The hotel hosts artists in residence and decorates bedrooms with their work: if you like what you see, buy a print or painting to take back home.

-Babies, and older children who can run around in the gardens or splash about in the pool unsupervised.
+Babies, and older children who can run around in the gardens or splash about in the pool.